Smooth Signature Change as a Mechanism for Singularity Avoidance in BTZ Black Holes: Introduction

 \section{Introduction}

-Spacetime singularities, where classical predictability breaks down, represent a central challenge in gravitational physics.
-While cosmic censorship conjectures typically hide these pathologies behind event horizons \cite{penrose1969gravitational}, their existence demands resolution within a consistent framework for quantum gravity.
-Among various approaches—from string theory \cite{polchinski1998string1,polchinski1998string2} and loop quantum gravity \cite{rovelli2004quantum,ashtekar2004background} to noncommutative geometry \cite{szabo2003quantum}—the paradigm of \emph{signature change} offers a geometric alternative: by allowing the metric to transition from Lorentzian $(-,+,+)$ to Euclidean $(+,+,+)$, causal pathologies leading to singularities can be avoided, as exemplified in cosmology by the Hartle-Hawking no-boundary proposal \cite{hartle1983wave, gibbons1990real, ellis1992change}.
+Spacetime singularities, where classical curvature invariants diverge, mark the breakdown of predictability in general relativity.
+While often hidden behind event horizons by cosmic censorship \cite{penrose1969gravitational}, their existence signals the need for a more complete theory of gravity, likely incorporating quantum effects.
+The quest for singularity resolution has spawned diverse approaches, from string theory \cite{polchinski1998string1,polchinski1998string2} and loop quantum gravity \cite{rovelli2004quantum,ashtekar2004background} to non-commutative geometry \cite{szabo2003quantum} and regular black hole models.
+Among these, the concept of \emph{signature change} presents a radical geometric alternative: by allowing the metric signature to transition from Lorentzian $(-,+,+,+)$ to Euclidean $(+,+,+,+)$, it aims to eliminate the causal structure that leads to singularities, replacing the timelike interior with a timeless, Riemannian manifold.
+This idea has a distinguished history in quantum cosmology, most notably in the Hartle–Hawking no-boundary proposal for the origin of the universe \cite{hartle1983wave, gibbons1990real, ellis1992change}.

-Recently, this idea was extended to black hole physics by Capozziello \textit{et al.} \cite{capozziello2024avoiding}, who introduced a signature-changing Schwarzschild metric and proposed \emph{atemporality} as a mechanism for singularity avoidance.
-However, their regularization scheme contains a critical mathematical inconsistency: terms involving $\varepsilon''(r)$ are manipulated in ways that violate distribution theory, potentially introducing or removing spurious stress-energy at the change surface.
-This undermines the claim of a vacuum solution and leaves open essential questions of stability, quantum field propagation, and thermodynamic consistency.

-In this work, we resolve these issues and establish a mathematically rigorous foundation for signature-changing black holes.
-Our primary contributions are: